-Takeaways from town hall: Trump says sexual assault case was ‘fake,’ calls Jan.
+Trump says sexual assault case was ‘fake,’ calls Jan.
 6 ‘a beautiful day’

-NEW YORK (AP) — Donald Trump’s primetime appearance in a live CNN town hall Wednesday had the former president and 2024 presidential candidate doubling down on his false claims as he faced tough questions in an interview for the first time in years after largely sticking to friendly conservative media outlets.
+NEW YORK (AP) — Donald Trump’s primetime appearance in a live CNN town hall Wednesday had the former president and 2024 presidential candidate doubling down on his false claims as he faced interview questions from a mainstream outlet for the first time in years after largely sticking to friendly conservative media.

 Wednesday’s town hall marked Trump’s first appearance on CNN since 2016.
 He had branded the network “fake news” and never granted any of its journalists an interview while president.
 Trump’s campaign said he was appearing on the network to step outside of a GOP comfort zone as he already starts to turn his focus to a potential 2024 general election rematch with Democrat Joe Biden.